kumahq/kuma-website/docs/docs/dev/reference/http-api.md

 ### Policies

-Show all policies that are usalable on the control-plane
+Show all policies that are usable on the control plane

 Request: `GET /policies`